 We have supplied well- covers in export packaging for customers in the Channel Islands, Northern Ireland and Texas, USA.
-In September 2017 we air-freighted a 'walk-on' glass well cover for a new restaurant in a historic building in Fredericksburg, Texas, USA.
-In January 2018 we received a well-cover order from a customer in Dubai, United Arab Emirates.
+In September 2017 we air-freighted a 'walk-on' glass well cover for a new restaurant in a historic building in Fredericksburg, Texas (see photograph below) , and are currently (August 2018) supplying a glass well cover to The Badger Building in Burnet, Texas.

 Whether flush with the internal floor, external patio paving or with raised brickwork, the photographs show how attractive glass well covers are and how glass floors let extra light into a room below.

 Domestic wells average between 3' to 4 ' in diameter, although we can manufacture any size.
 Each cover is secure within a steel frame, shot-blasted, zinc primed and powder coated to the RAL colour of your choice.
 Frames can also be made in stainless steel but they are more expensive.
 Remember, you want to make a feature of your well – not the steel ring !
 Once the ring is grouted into the floor, you will forget it is there.

 Our glass covers are made to exceed the distributed and concentrated load requirements of BS/EN standards, whether for domestic properties or public spaces.
 All are supplied with a 50 mm sand-blasted (light grey) border around the perimeter of the top surface.
 The under-surface is coated with Ritec 'Clearshield' which minimises the ability of water droplets to adhere to it.
 The cover can be lifted out whenever access to the well is needed.